chandap1717-pixel/prism-anonymous/README.md

   --pred_len 48
 ```

-If the causal-prior file does not use the default discovered filename, pass it explicitly:
+If the causal-prior file is not automatically found or uses a different filename, pass it explicitly:

 ```bash
 python main.py \